beyzanur-seyhan/beyzanur-seyhan/README.md

 ###  I'm Beyzanur.
 Also Jr. Front-End Developer

 - 👩‍💻 I’m currently working on SCSS projects and little bit Javascript projects.
 - 📝 I’m currently experting front-end technologies.
-(For now - SCSS)
+(For now - Javascript)
 - 🌐 I am here to of experts in Github to connect with them.
 (Front-end)
 - 🤔 I am looking for someone to ask while learning the Javascript language.
 - ❓ Ask me about anything from Cascading Style Sheet technologie.